rsidd120/MadrasMixtureModel/README.md

 # MadrasMixtureModel
 Clustering heterogeneous tabular data, and generating synthetic tabular data

-This is code accompanying Chandrani Kumari and Rahul Siddharthan, “Clustering of heterogeneous tabular data and its use in generating synthetic data” [preprint](https://arxiv.org/abs/2310.19454).
+This is code accompanying Chandrani Kumari and Rahul Siddharthan, “MMM and MMMSynth: Clustering of heterogeneous tabular data, and synthetic data generation” [preprint](https://arxiv.org/abs/2310.19454).

 The code is tested in Julia 1.10.0.
 This repository will be updated with more usable versions.
 Currently it has